Suprapubic Simple Prostatectomy

 - Circular incision of the bladder neck with the electric scalpel after identification of the ureteral orifices

-- The plane between prostatic adenoma and peripheral prostatic tissue ("prostatic capsule") is developed with scissor dissection
+- Develop the plane between prostatic adenoma and peripheral prostatic tissue ("prostatic capsule") with scissor dissection.

-- Blunt finger dissection of the prostatic adenoma.
+- Blunt finger dissection completes the mobilization of the prostatic adenoma.
 The apical dissection should avoid excessive traction of the urethra (and the urinary sphincter).

 Hemostasis after Suprapubic Prostatectomy:

-- The bladder mucosa is readvanced into the prostatic fossa by two figure-of-eight sutures at the 4 o'clock and 8 o'clock position.
+- The bladder mucosa is readvanced into the prostatic fossa by two figure-of-eight sutures at the 4 and 8 o'clock positions (do not incorporate the ureteric orifices).

 - A running suture of the bladder neck is done between the figure-of-eight sutures.

-- An irrigation catheter (20–22 CH) is placed into the prostatic fossa and blocked with 50–100 ml, depending on the size of the prostatic adenoma.
+- Place an irrigation catheter (20–22 CH) into the bladder with balloon inflation in the prostatic fossa (50–100 ml, depending on the size of the prostatic adenoma).

-- If sufficient hemostasis after blocking of the catheter is not achieved, the bladder neck can be narrowed to tamponade the prostatic fossa with fast absorbable sutures (purse-string suture).
-The bladder neck can be opened after 8 days using the catheter ballon or the spontaneous resolution of the sutures have to be awaited.
+- If hemostasis is insufficient after blocking the catheter, narrow the bladder neck to tamponade the prostatic fossa with fast absorbable sutures (purse-string suture).
+The bladder neck can be opened after 8 days using the catheter balloon, or the spontaneous resolution of the sutures has to be awaited.

 Wound Closure: